DevOps-and-Cloud-based-Software/assignment-4/README.md

 ### Ansible in DevOps
 Discuss how Ansible can be used during the DevOps lifecycle, e.g., which stages?
-What are the advantages, alternatives of Ansible?
+What are the advantages and alternatives of Ansible?